 - Supportive of other local businesses with shortened and circular supply chains

-- Driven to excellence as the means of getting of getting ahead in a carbon constrained world.
+- Driven to excellence as the means of getting ahead in a carbon-constrained world.

 While recognizing that different lenses are needed to answer different questions, there remains a few challenges in how the concept of credits works with current community-scale accounting.
 When ICLEI USA developed the U.S. Community Protocol, we did not include a concept of Scopes in that accounting framework.
 At that time, Scopes was a concept that had particular meaning within the corporate accounting space to handle issues of double counting between organizations where ownership or control was the defining characteristic.

 We believed then, as we do now, that the emissions attributable to a city are not owned by “a city” or the local government in particular.
 There are countless activities that are included in emissions inventories that local government has no control over.
 As the composition of our atmosphere and a stable climate represent a type of global commons, the emissions from a community also are a type of commons with shared responsibility between the local government who has control and responsibility for the efficiency of the built environment and transportation systems available in a community, as well as private individuals and businesses that reside within the political boundary.
 Increasingly however, the emissions reductions achieved by individuals and businesses that reside in a particular geography are privatized and traded by any number of mechanisms.
 What does that mean for a commons-based understanding of community performance?
 Many of those mechanisms carry exclusive legal right to the reductions.
 Does that mean that the community loses a claim to those reductions?
 Below is a quick summary of a few of these types of transactions.
 There are surely more.